lammps/lammps/doc/src/kim_commands.rst

 is the KIM API library that must be downloaded from the `OpenKIM website <https://openkim.org/kim-api/>`_ and installed before LAMMPS is compiled.
 When installing LAMMPS from binary, the kim-api package is a dependency that is automatically downloaded and installed.
+The *kim_query* command requires the *libcurl* library to be installed.
+The *kim_property* command requires *Python* 3.6 or later and the *kim-property* python package to be installed.
 See the KIM section of the :doc:`Packages details <Packages_details>` for details.

 Furthermore, when using *kim_commands* to run KIM SMs, any packages required by the native potential being used or other commands or fixes that it invokes